Hosts that send flow data to Kentik do so via kprobe host agent software. The use of kprobe with Kentik is covered in the following topics:

 - If protocol decoding (e.g. DNS/WWW data) is not needed, you can optimize performance by disabling decoding (see Disabling Protocol Decoding).

 Each kprobe instance that will be sending flow records to Kentik must be registered as a device with Kentik.
 Device registration may be handled in either of the following ways:

-- On the Add Device page of the Kentik portal (see Adding a Device).
+- On the Add Device page of the Kentik portal (see Add a Device).

 - Using the Device Create call from the Device API in V5 Admin APIs.